-However, I received yet another alarming report from the Pollinator Stewardship Council, which I thought I would share - you can read the whole press release on this link (opens a new window).
+However, I received yet another alarming report from the Pollinator Stewardship Council, (among the many I receive) and which I thought I would share - you can read the whole press release (opens a new window).

 To summarise some of the main points: